FirelyTeam/firely-terminal-pipeline/README.md

 * PATH_TO_EXAMPLES:
     - description: 'Relative paths of the folder(s) containing examples for the FHIR Conformance resources defined by the project'
     - required: false
+* PATH_TO_QUALITY_CONTROL_RULES:
+    description: 'Relative path pointing to Quality Control rules.
+Path MUST not include the .rules.yaml part of the file.
+Runs minimal.rules.yaml by default.'
+    required: false
 * DOTNET_VALIDATION_ENABLED:
     - description: 'Boolean flag to run the .NET validator to validate conformance resources and examples'
     - required: false